sefeoglu/coronanews-ner/README.md

-# A NER model for Corona News
+# A NER model for corona news